-Open adoption seen through the eyes of birth parents who have placed their biological children for adoption.
+Open adoption seen through the eyes of birth mothers and birth fathers who have placed their biological children for adoption.

 The vast majority of our children have birth siblings, yet parents may wonder how to approach the topic.
 Adoptive parents, birth parents, and adoptees share how they talk about biological siblings, and build brother-sister bonds.

 A study, the Early Growth and Development Study, is shedding light on open adoption attitudes and outcomes.
 Here are some basic findings, as well as AF poll results on families' open adoption experiences.

 Though society doesn’t know what to do with birth mothers, I knew I had a place with my son’s parents.
 At his second birthday party, I learned that I had a place with their family, too.

 It wasn't until my daughter's first birthday that it hit me: I was grieving her birth mom's loss.
 With that realization, I was able to celebrate as she would have wanted.

 Do you know of any books, like I Wish for You a Beautiful Life: Letters from the Korean Birth Mothers of Ae Ran Won to Their Children, written for kids adopted from China?

 In an open adoption, what do you give to the person who means everything to you?
 Thoughts from a birth mom about the gifts that mean the most.